ericd9799/CS725_HW7/NOTEBOOK.md

 The dataset I am using for analysis is provided by World Health Organization.
 The dataset used are [basic and safely managed sanitation services data](http://apps.who.int/gho/data/node.main.WSHSANITATION?lang=en), and [basic and safely managed drinking water services data](http://apps.who.int/gho/data/node.main.WSHWATER?lang=en).

 For the dataset, CSV files were provided and they were not formatted -- no borders, duplicate header columns.
 Thus, I had to format the files to allow for it to be easier to explore.
 Within the dataset, there are columns rating the country's access to basic services and managed services for both sanitation and drinking water services.
-Managed sanitation service is improved sanitation facility where excreta are safely disposed of in situ or treated off site.
-While basic sanitation service is improved sanitation facilities that are not shared with other households.
-Managed drinking water service is where drinking water is accessible on premises and free from faecal and chemal contamination.
-Basic drinking water service is where drinking water from an improved source where the population does not have to travel more than 30 minutes round-trip.
+Basic sanitation service is defined as improved sanitation facilities that are not shared with other households.
+Managed sanitation service is defined as improved sanitation facility where excreta are safely disposed of in situ or treated off site.
+Basic drinking water service is defined as where drinking water from an improved source where the population does not have to travel more than 30 minutes round-trip.
+Managed drinking water service is defined as where drinking water is accessible on premises and free from faecal and chemal contamination.

-Both dataset files are identical, so after I figure out what transformation I need for one, I will replicate for the other.
+Both dataset file layout are identical, so after I figure out what transformation I need for one, I will replicate for the other.
 Since I am only interested in the ratings for rural areas, I removed columns from the dataset that were not not of interest.
 The dataset had blank values, I assumed they were zero and populated them with "0".

 Below chart is the initial chart created for one country to see how the chart would look like.
 ![alt text](Initial_Chart.PNG "Initial Chart")